luigiaparicio/openshift-aws-multus/README.md

         ]
     ]

-  Only one NetworkInterface in this Instance, with IP 10.0.133.56
+  Result: Only one NetworkInterface in this Instance, with IP 10.0.133.56

   3. (Optional) You can just add a new Private IP to an existent interface